 Some people you may never see again.
 That is okay!
 If plans or connection or friendship doesn’t happen, it’s because it wasn’t right for both of you.
 It’s not because anyone did something wrong.
 You both show up, you be yourselves, and sometimes it just doesn’t happen.
-Even if you both had the ability to act perfect, that doesn’t guarantee that you’ll connect in the exact ways you’d hope to.
+Even if you both had the ability to act perfectly, that doesn’t guarantee that you’ll connect in the exact ways you’d hope to.

-So what if they aren’t your new best friend.
+So what if they aren’t your new best friend?
 Sometimes you make it on each other’s Christmas card lists and rarely much else.
 Maybe you just comment on each other’s Facebook posts.
 This may be someone who you just see when you hang out with mutual friends.
-Perhaps you’ll just check in every few months or in a year just to have a nice online chat.
+Perhaps you’ll just check in every few months or a year just to have a nice online chat.

 Have various activity partners.
-Some are friends who just like to get together for a certain activity like for a painting class.
-You might just have a dinner a few times a year or every year and catch up.
+Some are friends who just like to get together for a certain activity like a painting class.
+You might just have dinner a few times a year or every year and catch up.
 You both love the renaissance festival and that might be the one time you hand out.